 If the relevant footnote gives a K file number and then an item number (eg: K5-22) it means that the relevant entry will be in MITN 2 and the Archives Centre list gives the old K number for each of the volumes (eg: MITN 2/1 on "The Church" was formerly K1).
 These volumes are then arranged numerically by item.

-The Churchill Archives Centre is able to permit and/or supply single copies of documents for private study and research purposes only.
-The easiest way to obtain these copies is to bring your own camera, register it with us for £1 per day, and take as many images as you wish.
-You will be asked to complete a form recording the file references and undertaking not to reproduce or publish without clearing copyright.
+The Churchill Archives Centre is able to permit researchers to make their own single copies of documents for private study and research purposes only.
+The easiest way to obtain these copies is to bring your own camera and take as many images as you wish.

 Unfortunately, but perhaps for reasons that are obvious given the unique provenance of this collection, the Churchill Archives Centre does not own or administer the copyrights in the Mitrokhin material, nor do we have information of any copyright contact.
 Researchers are welcome to consult the material, and can report the contents and cite the material using the Churchill Archives Centre references, but we cannot licence or assist with the licensing for quotation or reproduction of images.